Altruist Financial Advisors LLC

 Modern Portfolio Theory (“MPT”) refers to an investment technique which suggests that each investment should be considered for its effect on the overall portfolio.
 A wisely chosen portfolio will tend to maximize expected long-term return for some value of risk/volatility or, equivalently, minimize risk/volatility for some expected long-term return.
 MPT is a Nobel Prize winning approach to investing (Harry Markowitz won the 1990 Nobel Prize in Economics for it).
 Altruist uses MPT to assist in selecting appropriate asset allocations.
 See Asset Allocation.

-Momentum Investing refers to a strategy of buying stock of companies which have performed well in the recent past.
-Academic research has shown that momentum investing tends to give superior long term results with less long term risk/volatility than investing in "the market".
+Momentum Investing refers to a strategy of buying stock of companies which have performed well in the recent past and holding them for a short period.
+Academic research has shown that momentum investing tends to give superior long term results.
 Further, this "momentum premium" tends to have a negative correlation with the "value premium", which makes momentum stocks a good diversifier for value stocks.
 Therefore, Altruist is increasingly recommending that value positions be complemented with momentum positions.

 Risk Tolerance refers to a person’s individual comfort level with various types of and levels of risk/volatility.
 In general, the investments which return the most in the long run tend to be the riskiest (i.e., they tend to have the highest levels of volatility).
 But a particularly volatile investment that one person may be completely comfortable with may prevent another person from sleeping at night (e.g., if the investment suddenly went down in value dramatically, as very risky/volatile investments tend to from time to time).
 Therefore, Altruist considers assessing each client’s personal level of risk tolerance to be central to determining an appropriate asset allocation.
 See Asset Allocation.